Find Grad Schools

 20 Yearly Graduations

 University of Arkansas is the 5th most popular school in the nation for students seeking a master's degree in agricultural business.
 Roughly 27,500 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,666 per year, while in-state graduate students, on average, pay $7,875 per year.
-During the 2020-2021 academic year, 20 people received their master's degree in agricultural business from UARK.
-Of these students, 40% were women and 15% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 20 people received their master's degree in agricultural business from UARK.
+Around 12% of these students were from an underrepresented racial-ethnic group, and 59% were women.

 #6